openstack-archive/cathead/README.rst

 Known Issues
 """""""""""

-Ctrl-C doens't work
+Ctrl-C doesn't work

-    Currently you cannot interrupt the cathead process due to APScheduler not supporting this.
-When you run ``cathead config.py`` in the terminal you have to termiate the process with ``Ctrl-z`` and ``kill %1`` (or whatever job it was).
+  Currently you cannot interrupt the cathead process due running the process from the APScheduler thread.
+When you run ``cathead config.py`` in the terminal you have to terminate the process with ``Ctrl-z`` and ``kill %1``.

 Naming
 """"""